libero/infrastructure/README.md

 ## Environments

+- `franklin`: Kubernetes cluster for Publisher's demonstration purposes.
+No automated deployments set up.

+### Legacy environments

+Do not add new resources to these environments, and move out existing resources if they need rework.

 - `unstable`: every `master` build of this repository applies changes.
 - `demo`: pushing a new `latest/*` tag (e.g. `latest/20190628`) applies changes.

 ## Scope

 Resources belonging to a Libero AWS account are managed here:

+### Kubernetes

+Kubernetes clusters to deploy vanilla versions of Libero products and modules are housed here.

+They run in their own VPCs in `us-east-1`.

 ### Servers